How do your pet policies work?

-At what age does my dog become classed as a 'senior pet'?
+At what age does my cat become classed as a 'senior' pet?

-When your dog is aged 8 years and older we class it as senior.
+When your cat is aged 8 years and older we class it as a senior.
 There is no upper age limit on our senior pet policies.

 I'm thinking about taking out more than one pet policy with The Insurance Emporium, will you give me a discount?

 Yes, we offer a 10% discount on each subsequent pet policy you take out with us.
 Total maximum discount is 30%.
 There is no maximum number of pets that you can insure; multi-pet discounts apply to dogs or cats or a combination of both.

 What amount will I have to pay as an excess?

 There is no excess except on Vet Fees (calculated by policy type and cover level +15%) and Public Liability £250.

 How will the vet bills be paid if my senior cat needs treatment?

 When submitting a claim you have a choice, we either pay you directly into your bank account or your veterinary practice.
 Either way you'll need to inform us directly.

 What does Accident Only mean?